 Each media coordinator is responsible for organizing workers to assist in the media operations of the championship.
 It is important to remind volunteers that they may see very little of the championship competition because of their responsibilities and the NCAA cannot pay any expenses.
-All volunteers should be a minimum of 16 years or older and may not be employees of professional sports organizations.
+All volunteers should be a minimum of 16 years or older.
 It is preferred that all media coordination volunteers have experience with media relations or championships.

 The number of workers will depend upon the media demand for the games at the site.
-Communication with the participating SIDs and the media coordinator's knowledge of the area media will help with planning.
+Communication with the participating SIDs and the media coordinator's knowledge of the area media will help with advance planning.